 Essentially, it’s a transaction reversal that you, as the retailer, must pay for.
 It’s when a cardholder files a dispute with their bank saying they didn’t make a specific transaction listed on their card statement and asks that the charge be reversed.
 The credit card provider then goes to you, the retailer, and demands that you make good on the loss.
 The cardholder is then issued a refund, and you’ve lost out on the transaction amount.

-types of fraud that can result in a chargeback
+3 types of fraud that can result in a chargeback

-A chargeback is issued as a result of either true fraud, friendly fraud, or chargeback fraud
+A chargeback is issued as a result of either true fraud, friendly fraud, or chargeback fraud.

 In the case of true fraud, a person’s credit card is used without authorized access – either their physical credit card or their credit card data has been stolen.
 Unfortunately, the fraudster used the card data to purchase from your store.
-When the fraudulent activity is detected, chargeback is issued, the cardholder is refunded, the card is shut down, and the cardholder is sent a new card with new numbers.
+When the fraudulent activity is detected, a chargeback is issued, the cardholder is refunded, the card is shut down, and the cardholder is sent a new card with new numbers.

 True fraud happens.
 You’ll no doubt get some chargebacks because of this, especially if you sell online (which is where most causes of true fraud occur).